scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 Each technology is demonstrated by wrapping the ``cos`` function from ``math.h``.
 While this is a mostly a trivial example, it should serve us well to demonstrate the basics of the wrapping solution.
+Since each technique also includes some form of Numpy support, this is also demonstrated using an example where the cosine is computed on some kind of array.

 Last but not least, two small warnings: